Advanced Slurm

 If you do not specify version numbers, conda will select the latest compatible version of a given package.

-Then, we can create our new environment as defined in juptyer.yml using conda env create.
+Create the new environment as defined in juptyer.yml using conda env create command.

 conda env create -f jupyter.yml

-When the environment building finishes, you will get a message like this.
+When the build process finishes, you will get a message like this.

 #